 Optics - Eyepieces

-With the cups rolled back, the eye relief is just ~10-11mm, which severely restricts the field of view with glasses.
-Again, this is how almost all binoculars once were, but feels outdated today.
-I noted some blackouts (due to spherical aberration of the exit pupil) moving my eyes around the view.
+I noted some mild blackouts (due to spherical aberration of the exit pupil) when moving my eyes around the view.
 This is typical of wider-field eyepieces.

-The eyepiece cap is like the old fashioned rubber one from a pair of Dialyts.
+The eyepiece cap is like the classic rubber one from a pair of Dialyts.
 No objective caps were provided.
 Unexpectedly perhaps, the strap is standard Zeiss, which means a fairly basic neoprene item.

 These come supplied in an aluminium briefcase, but with no soft alternative.
 Great for travel and storage, you probably wouldn’t take it into the field.